When Is the Best Time

 Karijini offers hikes for all kinds of fitness levels.
 However, it's quite a journey to come here and the most spectacular gorges Hancock and Weano are for the fit and adventurous only.
 Knox Gorge is even harder.
 All other gorges are easier to hike to and through.
 It's a seven hours drive from Exmouth to Karijini and takes two days from Perth.
 Karijini is the second largest National Park in Western Australia.
 Aboriginal people of different tribes are the owners.
 It was formerly known as Hamersley Range National Park and got renamed in 1991.
 Karijini means Hamersley Range by the Banyjima Tribe.
 The Hamersley region is one of the oldest parts of the world estimated to be at least 3500 million years old.

-The information centre offers interesting facts about history and plenty of hiking trails.
+The information centre offers interesting facts about the history and plenty of hiking trails.
 It is open from 9 a.m. to 4 p.m.
 (April to October) and 10 a.m. to 2 p.m.
 (November to March, but closed from mid-December to mid-February).
 The information centre is easily accessible on a paved road close to Dales Gorge.

 The waterholes were too deep and cold to continue in March

-When we visited Karijini end of March in 15, the water was muddy, and several roads were flooded.
+When we visited Karijini end of March 2015, the water was muddy, and several roads were flooded.
 We got an impression of what heavy rainfall can cause.
 There are only gravel roads to the spectacular gorges.
 I would recommend a 4 WD although in good conditions you can get there by a 2WD but no guarantee.
 Finally, the road to the Eco Retreat is almost paved except a few hundred meters before.

 During summer and beginning of autumn, a 4WD is essential; gorges are often only accessible at the beginning